 Others disagree entirely: If it's true that women have orgasms because nerves associated with orgasm are laid down in the initial stages of fetal development, when there's no gender assigned yet, females will have the capacity for orgasm as long as men do.
 And considering how strongly the male orgasm is selected for in survival of the species, the corresponding female orgasm would be around for a long, long time.

-For more information on orgasms, sex, love and related topics, look over the links on the next page.
+For more information on orgasms, sex, love and related topics, look over the links below.